agranadosb/PIN/README.md

 The problems without -t in ex3 have as metric the resource defined and with -t the total time.

+The plan results of LPG for each domain for each exercise is stored in `sr/ex_/results` folder.

+The execution results of each domain for each exercise is stored in `results/ex_`.
+The naming of these files is `results-planner-problem.txt`.

 Usage
 -----